USB, Meet Gameboy: Saving your Pokemon, Photos & Memories

 First you need to download the software on the GM 64m Smart Card page (linked above).
 For 64-bit users of Windows this is a bit of a pain, but it does work.
 I’ve successfully installed the drivers and software on Windows 7 64-bit and Windows XP (32-bit).
 Needless to say a 32-bit version of Windows is easier to get this to work on.
 There are Mac & Linux options, but even though I’m using a Mac I took the shortcut of using Parallels Desktop with Windows instead of attempting the native-Mac route.

-Step 1: Using your Mega Memory card to backup the save.
+Step 1: Using your Mega Memory Card to backup the save.
 Plug the Mega Memory card into your GameBoy system, plug the cartridge you want to backup into the slot on the unit, for this example Pokemon Red.
-Make sure the switch ont he Mega Memory card is slid into the right side position (with the label facing away from you).
-So if you look at the purple label the switch should be on the left position).
-But from the back of the Gameboy it’ll be on the right side.
+Make sure the top switch on the Mega Memory card is slid into the right hand side position (with the label facing away from you).
+So if you look at the purple MMC label the switch should be on the left position).
+But from the back of the GameBoy it’ll be on the right side.

 Step 2: Turn on the Gameboy.
 If the Memory Card manager screen does not come up clean your game contacts of dust.
 This is a major factor in making this work smoothly, I have dumped games which did not have a working save, this was due to there not being a secure connection.
 So try again until the menu comes up.
 Once you get to the menu select ‘Backup’.
 You will be given a chance to type a title or name for your save.
 A screen saying “Working” will let you know it’s backing up the game save.
 This will only take a few seconds.
 If you’re backing up a GameBoy camera this will take significantly longer, maybe around 10-20 seconds, but more on the GameBoy camera later.